Rural Lands Are Worth More Than You Think!

 Ecosystem services are sustainable processes at work in the natural world that contribute to the quality of life and economic productivity.
-Ecosystems provide recreation, tangible goods such as food, clothing, building materials, and pharmaceuticals.
+Ecosystems provide recreation and tangible goods such as food, clothing, building materials, and pharmaceuticals.
 They also perform valuable services such as water purification and storage, air filtration, safeguards against floods and severe storms as well as carbon sequestration.

 - What are the ecological assets?

-Ecological assets are monetized ecosystem services represented in the commercial paper such as:
+Ecological assets are monetized ecosystem services represented in the commercial paper, such as:

 - wetland & stream mitigation credits

 - soil and biomass carbon credits